For correctional pharmacies

 Reverse-distribution credit is real money.
 RxRescue's Return Manifest CSV is in the format Cardinal, McKesson, and ABC's portals accept — pharmacy header, line numbers, NDC, lot, expiry.
 No re-keying, fewer rejected lines.

 RxRescue is medication inventory, not an EHR.
 The app blocks patient-shaped imports at the column-name level.
-Your DSCSA inventory work stays outside HIPAA-covered scope — which means fewer compliance surfaces to defend.
+The product is designed not to collect PHI — which means fewer compliance surfaces to defend.
+See our security & compliance posture →

 Built around the audit-readiness questions you actually get